 Find it on

-There are many different species of thrips, but a biological control in the form of a predatory mite can be used on houseplants and in greenhouses to attack the western flower thrips.
-Organic pesticide sprays are available, which are based on plant oils or pyrethrum.
+There are many different species of thrips, but a biological control in the form of a predatory mite can be used on house plants and in greenhouses to attack the western flower thrips.
+Organic sprays are available, which are based on plant oils or are soap-based.